josegabrielnb/reproducible-research_homework/README.md

 # Reproducible research: version control and R

-\# INSERT ANSWERS TO QUESTION 4, 5 AND BONUS HERE#
+\# INSERT ANSWERS HERE#

 ## Instructions

-The homework for this Computer skills practical is divided into 5 questions for a total of 100 points, plus an optional bonus question worth 10 extra points.
+The homework for this Computer skills practical is divided into 5 questions for a total of 100 points (plus an optional bonus question worth 10 extra points).

+First, fork this repo and make sure your fork is made **Public** for marking.
+Answers should be added to the #INSERT ANSWERS HERE# section above in the **README.md** file of your forked repository.

 Questions 1, 2 and 3 should be answered in the **README.md file** of the `logistic-growth` repo that you forked during the practical.

-Questions 4 and 5 (and the bonus question), should be answered in this README.md file (in your forked repo), in the section above where it says #INSERT ANSWERS HERE#.
+To answer those questions here, simply add a link to your `logistic-growth` fork above.

+When you submit, simply add a link to your forked version of this repository.
+All answers should be on the `main` branch.

 ## Assignment questions